Information for Prospective Students

 Staff: (1) advise prospective students, their parents, teachers, counselors, and school administrators regarding academic programs, admission requirements, and admission selection, and assist them with UC application and enrollment processes; (2) increase public awareness by making presentations to schools, colleges, and the community regarding UCI and the University of California, and by creating publications and communications which explain admissions policies and procedures, academic options, housing, financial aid, and student life opportunities; (3) provide general information on UC admissions and programs for all UC campuses; (4) explain University Admissions policies and procedures specific to undergraduate enrollment to the public; (5) assist prospective transfer students and community college faculty and staff; and (6) participate in activities and projects designed to enhance the academic success of students.

-Staff: (1) host programs for prospective students and educational groups; (2) offer activities for applicants such as Discover UCI; (3) inform UC and UCI administrators and faculty of developments in California schools and community colleges; and (4) provide consultative services to campus departments wishing to provide programs for schools and colleges or special recruitment for specific majors or programs.
+Staff: (1) host programs for prospective students and educational groups; (2) offer activities for applicants; (3) inform UC and UCI administrators and faculty of developments in California schools and community colleges; and (4) provide consultative services to campus departments wishing to provide programs for schools and colleges or special recruitment for specific majors or programs.

-OARS provides advice and guidance to prospective UCI transfer students.
+The Office of Undergraduate Admissions provides advice and guidance to prospective UCI transfer students.
 Staff regularly visit California Community Colleges throughout the state and meet with prospective transfer students to discuss admission requirements, academic planning and preparation, and UCI lower-division major and general education requirements.
-Articulation agreements, which identify how community college courses may be used to fulfill lower-division UCI degree requirements, are facilitated through OARS.
+Articulation agreements, which identify how community college courses may be used to fulfill lower-division UCI degree requirements, are facilitated through the Undergraduate Admissions office.
 Articulation agreements are available at the ASSIST website.

-Student-led tours of the campus are conducted Monday through Friday at noon.
-Tours begin at the UC Irvine Visitor Center, located on the first floor of the Student Center, across from the Student Center parking structure.
+Our student Campus Representatives lead tours that depart promptly at noon from The Hill (210-B), our campus bookstore, in the UCI Student Center.
 To confirm tour dates, times, and parking instructions and to arrange tours for school groups of 10 or more during the regular academic year, visit the Campus Tours website.

 Because the UCI General Catalogue must be prepared well in advance of the year it covers, changes in some programs and courses inevitably will occur.
 The selection of courses to be offered each quarter is subject to change without notice, and some courses are not offered each year.
 The Schedule of Classes, available on the University Registrar’s website at shortly before registration begins each quarter, provides current information about course offerings, instructors, hours, and more.
 Students should consult the appropriate academic unit for even more up-to-date information.
 (Admission to UCI does not guarantee enrollment in any particular course.)